telerik/xaml-docs/controls/radmaskedinput/features/extensions.md

 ## Allow Minus Sign on Zero Value

 The __RadMaskedInputExtensions__ expose an __AllowMinusOnZeroValues__ attached property.
 It controls whether the minus sign ("-") in front of the zero (0 or 0.0) value can be visualized.
-If you set it to __False__, users will not be allowed to enter minus when the value of the control equals zero.  <Comment: Did I create a technical error by changing Value to value?
-If not, my change is correct from a grammar/capitalization point of view.>
+If you set it to __False__, users will not be allowed to enter minus when the value of the control equals zero.

 The major difference that this property makes is when you initially have a negative number entered and you change it to zero.
 When the __AllowMinusOnZeroValues__ is set to __False__, the minus sign will not be preserved; otherwise the minus will remain.